 Make sure you go on the free tours of campus provided by the Welcome Week Student Guides.
 They will show you around all the important areas of campus, from the Students 'Union, Library, Student Guidance Centre and more!

 Although it might be scary meeting so many new people in such a short space of time, the chances are the other new students are as nervous as you.
 Starting a chat with another student is a great way to break the ice and make new friends, and they will also be grateful for someone friendly to talk to.
 Look out for our speed friending events - they are a great way to meet other students!

-Attend your school induction!!
-Although you may be run off your feet during all the festivities of Welcome Week it is important to attend all the school events listed in your School induction timetable.
-Not only is it a great opportunity to meet other new students, it will also give you details of your course, personal tutors etc. Information, ranging from how to reference to where your lectures will actually be, will be made available to you.
-Having this information from the very first week will make it much easier for you when deadlines are fast approaching!
+It is important to attend all the school events listed in your School induction timetable.
+Not only is it a great opportunity to meet other new students, it will also provide you with details of your course, personal tutors etc. Information, ranging from how to reference, to where your lectures will actually be will be made available to you.
+Having this information from the very first week will make it much easier for you when deadlines are fast approaching.

-Chat to a student guide!!
 These friendly faces are employed by Queen’s every year to make sure you get the most out of Welcome Week.
-They are fountains of information about all aspects of university life and walking maps, so if you get lost just find someone wearing a Student Guide t-shirt.
+They can help you with different aspects of university life, and share their Queen's experience with you.
 They will also be able to tell you about the many events on during Welcome Week.

-Have Fun!!
 Welcome Week is likely to be one of the busiest weeks of your life, but it will also be one of the best if you follow these tips.
 There are many great opportunities to meet new friends and to socialise.
-The Fresher’s Ball is one of the highlights of the Academic year so make sure you attend the events and pick up a ticket!